NoPayn/nopayn-woocommerce/readme.txt

 ** 1.0.9 **

 * Fixed Bug: Where completing an order triggered an error in case order is not related to our plugin.

+** 1.0.10 **

+* Fixed Bug: Where the order status did not update after a successful retry following a failed payment.